Targeted Sequencing And Resequencing Market Size and Share

 Targeted Sequencing And Resequencing Market Analysis by Mordor Intelligence

-The targeted sequencing market size stood at USD 9.81 billion in 2025 and is forecast to reach USD 27.37 billion by 2030, advancing at a 22.78% CAGR over 2025-2030.
-Accelerating cost declines in next-generation sequencing, clearer companion-diagnostic regulations, and CRISPR-based enrichment workflows are expanding routine clinical use.
-Illumina’s NovaSeq X pushed raw consumable cost to USD 200 per genome in 2024, while Ultima Genomics trimmed cost-of-goods by a further 30% through unpatterned flowcells.
+Accelerating cost declines in next-generation sequencing, clearer companion diagnostic regulations, and CRISPR-based enrichment workflows are expanding the routine clinical use of these technologies.
+Illumina’s NovaSeq X pushed raw consumable cost to USD 200 per genome in 2024, while Ultima Genomics trimmed cost-of-goods by a further 30% through unpatterned flow cells.
 Oncology continues to anchor test volume, but newborn genomic screening pilots and rare-disease programs are widening the customer base.
 Regional momentum is shifting as Asia-Pacific laboratories scale precision-medicine services and attract price-sensitive pharmaceutical outsourcing.
 Competitive intensity is rising as Element Biosciences, Oxford Nanopore, and other challengers target gaps in price, read length, and workflow automation.

 Key Report Takeaways

-• By technology, hybrid-capture sequencing held 47.82% of the targeted sequencing market share in 2024, while CRISPR-based enrichment is poised for the fastest 26.36% CAGR through 2030.
+• By technology, hybrid-capture sequencing held 47.82% of the targeted sequencing and resequencing market share in 2024, while CRISPR-based enrichment is poised to grow at the fastest rate, with a 26.36% CAGR through 2030.

 • By sample type, DNA dominated with 69.42% revenue share in 2024, whereas RNA sequencing is projected to accelerate at a 25.87% CAGR to 2030.

-• By end user, clinical and diagnostic laboratories led with 56.86% share in 2024, while pharmaceutical and biotech companies are projected to post the highest 24.63% CAGR to 2030.
+• By end user, clinical and diagnostic laboratories led with a 56.86% share in 2024, while pharmaceutical and biotech companies are projected to post the highest 24.63% CAGR from 2024 to 2030.

 Segment Analysis